wesleyhitson/mern-chatgpt/backend/README.md

 To run the application locally, cd into the `backend` dir and run `npm run dev`.

+To create the frontend, run `npm create vite@latest`, install if needed, and then go through the options.
+I named the project "frontend", so there's a backend dir and a frontend dir.
+Then, follow the instructions (`cd frontend`, `npm i`, `npm run dev`)

 Following the tutorial from FreeCodeCamp: https://www.youtube.com/watch?v=wrHTcjSZQ1Y&list=WL&index=1

 Key insights:
 - In JavaScript, there is a difference between a `String` and a `string`.
 The former is an object (and thus can have properties), and the latter is a primitive, and is immutable. `string` is apparently generally more performant, and should be used in method signatures, which is my main use case other than variable declaration.
 However, `String` should be used with Mongoose.
+- `/frontend/src/main.tsx` is the entry point of the frontend.